How to Write the MIT Application Essays 2020-2021

-The Massachusetts Institute of Technology, colloquially known at MIT, is often perceived as one of the world’s most prestigious research universities with top programs in STEM.
-Ranked at #3 (tie) by the U.S. News and World Report undergraduate university rankings, applicants to MIT are undoubtedly drawn to the institution’s top-tier education programs.
+The Massachusetts Institute of Technology, colloquially known at MIT, is known as one of the world’s most prestigious research universities with top programs in STEM.
+Ranked at #3 (tie) by U.S. News and World Report, MIT draws in accomplished students from across the globe.

 Located just outside of Boston in Cambridge, Massachusetts, MIT affords students the opportunity to explore their intellectual and extracurricular passions in a thriving urban setting.
 Beyond STEM, MIT also offers students an equally prestigious business and entrepreneurship program, making its urban environment all the more conducive for both business and engineering opportunities.

 With only 1,457 students gaining admission out of an applicant pool of 20,075, MIT’s admission rate for the class of 2024 comes in at 7%, putting MIT at the same level as many Ivy League schools.